dj-m/CapstoneTwo/README.md

 ## Approach/Method ##

 The goal of this analysis is to elicit which factors predict performance on the SHSAT.
-These factors will serve as beacons to direct or draw services, whether education-based or otherwise, towards improving the percentage of black and latinx students admitted to the specialized high schools.<br><br>
+These factors will serve as beacons to direct or draw services, whether education-based or otherwise, towards improving the percentage of black and latinx students admitted to the specialized high schools.

-This approach aims to quantify which variables lead to admissions offers _beyond_ prior proxies: English Language Learners, Students with Disabilities, Students on Free/Reduced Lunch, and Students with Temporary Housing.<br><br>
+This approach aims to quantify which variables lead to admissions offers _beyond_ prior proxies: English Language Learners, Students with Disabilities, Students on Free/Reduced Lunch, and Students with Temporary Housing.

 Initially we can assume that those students who perform well on typical standardized tests, throughout the school year, would therefore perform well on the SHSAT.
-We'll investigate this and extrapolate as to whether this is the case across all schools/students that follow this assumption.<br><br>
+We'll investigate this and extrapolate as to whether this is the case across all schools/students that follow this assumption.

 As a bit of forecasting, I'll use linear regression models to determine how many admissions offers schools that fit a certain testing/aptitude standard could be getting based on their current testing scores.

-## Feature Engineering ##
+## Feature Engineering & Data Cleaning ##